-People voted to stop the logging of old growth forest but under the RFA the tallest hardwood forests in the world continued to be decimated.
-These destroyed carbon dense forests that could have helped store carbon.
-Millions of whole logs have been exported providing overseas jobs at the expense of local jobs and importing wood products.
+The RFA was meant to add value to forest products.
+Instead we are exporting millions of whole logs to provide overseas jobs at the expense of local jobs and importing wood products.
 During the last 20 years while the RFA has been operating, logging rates have increased, jobs have declined and revenue from forestry as a percentage of GSP has fallen.
-The percentage of logged forest called 'waste' is around 80 %.
+The percentage of logged forest called 'waste' is high.
 Craftspeople could turn this so-called waste into wood products.
 Category two sawlogs are being transported to the Burnie wharf for export woodchips.
 Some of these logs were turned into furniture to prove that they can be used to add value and provide jobs but this approach was ignored by industry.
 Now the Tasmanian Government wants to burn 'forest waste' in furnaces to generate electricity.
 Native forest debris such as logs on the ground and stumps is not 'waste' and should not be burnt but left to provide habitat and ecosystem services.
 Burning forests for electricity is a dangerous precedent for it paves the way for industry to liquidate native forests and increase greenhouse gas emissions.
 A cleaner more economically efficient alternative is to leave mature and old trees in the forest for their carbon storage and multiple ecosystem services.